It happens very often that we blame social media to be the cause of all our procrastination. Many people even see it as a menace.

 The right choice of pages can thus change your newsfeed from being filled with cat videos and jokes to one that’s abundant with language learning material.

-Type in Spanish in the search box.
+Type in Japanese in the search box.
 “Like” all the pages that show up, and join all the groups you can.

 This small act drastically changes the look of your Facebook.
 There is an influx of language related posts on your feed.
-You meet like-minded people who are learning Spanish with you.
+You meet like-minded people who are learning Japanese with you.
 You feel a part of something amazing.
 A language learning community that helps each other.
-Users keep posting things such as “Common Spanish slang expressions” or “Spanish foods you need to know”, many of which you may never come across in your regular learning.
+Users keep posting things such as “Common Japanese slang expressions” or “Japanese foods you need to know”, many of which you may never come across in your regular learning.

 Being the most popular instant messaging app, Whatsapp enjoys the distinction of having a lot of users worldwide.
 Some of the Facebook groups choose to have Whatsapp groups.
 I know, it sounds scary.
 Sharing your number with hundreds of strangers?
 That’s outrageous!